JordanTreDaniel/mmstr/v1Specs.md

 5. Arbitration (if triggered)

 **Author Actions:**
-- Review interpretation and its points one-by-one
+- Review interpretation point-by-point
+- Grade each point individually (Pass/Fail)
-- Accept or reject with notes
+- Accept or reject overall with notes
 - See similarity score and auto-accept suggestion

 **Replier Actions:**